sanjuus/-100DaysofAI/Week 1/README.md

 - Implemented backpropagtion from scratch
 - Using numpy and pandas I craeted neurons and parameters without using frameworks
 - Observed how the loss reducing by tuning learning rate and epochs

+## 👉 Day 7

+- Intoverts and Extroverts - Logistic Regression

+### What I Learned

+- About Logostic Regression
+- Mathematical Intution

+### Practical Implementation

+- Implemented Introvertes to extroverts project using Linear regression
+- Did Data cleaning, Data Visualization, Data Scaling, Data Encoding, and other related to pipeline
+- Trained the model
+- Predictions using Model

+### Results :
+- Accuracy Score (without Tuning) : 0.968421044218223
+- Accuracy Score (with Tuning)    : 0.968421052631579